How to Color Beautiful Faces

 Color Selection

 Getting the colors right is half the battle.
 Maybe you’ve purchased a skin-tones colored pencil set, hoping that it will make the color selection easier.
-But now you have brown, beige, peach, black, yellow, pink, blue, green, and purple skin tone pencils.
+However, you now have a range of skin tone pencils available in brown, beige, peach, black, yellow, pink, blue, green, and purple.
 What’s the deal with blue, green, and purple?

 Fortunately, you don’t need all those colors to create a beautiful face.
 One to five pencils is all you need.
-Here is the process to pick out those pencils.
+Here is the process for selecting those pencils.

 What color is a beautiful face?

-There are at least nine make-up companies that offer foundations in 50+ colors.
-This means that you have a lot of choices when choosing realistic skin colors.
-It’s confusing, so you grab a pencil labeled “flesh” or “peach.” and start coloring.
+There are at least nine makeup companies that offer foundations in 50+ colors.
+This means you have a wide range of choices when selecting realistic skin colors.
+It’s confusing, so you grab a pencil labeled “flesh” or “peach,” and start coloring.
 Now have a pinkish or yellowish caucasian face.
 Nice, but maybe a bit boring?

 Side Note: Describing a color as “flesh” or “nude” without a qualifier such as “peach flesh” or “dark flesh” is outdated and offensive!

 You can do better.
 There is no reason to limit yourself.
 Take a look at these color palettes from KarenNicoleDesigns on Etsy.
-Any of those shades can be the foundation color of a realistic skin tone.
+Any of those shades can serve as the foundation color for a realistic skin tone.

 Skin Tone Charts